Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Replace the argument after ‘if=’ to point to the location that contains your ISO file.
 Change the device name (the part after ‘of=’) accordingly.
 Ensure the output name does not contain any letters (like /dev/sda1 or /dev/sdb1).
 They reflect partitions, not the device itself, which is needed for dd.

 The sync bit is also important.
-If you omit it, dd might return before the write operation completes.
-Now, the write operation will start to take place.
+If you omit it, dd might return it before the write operation is complete.
+Now, the write operation will start.
 Your terminal session may appear frozen during the operation.

 Do not interrupt it, or else you might end up with a broken installation.
 Once the data is written successfully, dd will return.
 You can now unplug your USB and use it as bootable media.